c-plus-plus-young/TI-Basic-Programs/README.md

 functionality is not guaranteed.
 Files may be unreadable if not used with TI Connect or similar software.

-Most files will not have comments, so refer to the documentation in their respective folder for functionality.
+Most files are old and do not have comments yet (commenting is not straightforward in TI-Basic), so refer to the documentation in their respective folder for functionality.
 Variables in TI-Basic unfortunately must be a single character, meaning they are rarely descriptive.
 When appropriate, commonly used letters were preserved (such as A, B, and C being side lengths of triangles), otherwise additional letters were added in alphabetical order in most cases.
 On a related note I try and avoid using X and Y, as these are typically used for the graphs.